By Joanie Blaxter, National Sales Manager for Just Thrive

 Just Thrive is based directly on the newest technology and science emerging from the Human Microbiome Project.

-However, because the research microbiologist behind Just Thrive was already studying spore bacillus when that project began in 2008, despite being a full 10 years in research and development, Just Thrive was still the first 100% spore-based bacillus probiotic to be introduced to the retail market.
+However, because the research microbiologist behind Just Thrive was already studying spore Bacillus when that project began in 2008, despite being a full 10 years into research and development, Just Thrive was still the first 100% spore-based Bacillus probiotic to be introduced to the retail market.
 On the shelves of natural food stores in the Chicago area beginning in 2014, Just Thrive is now carried by select retailers nationwide.

-This includes the patented, antioxidant-producing Indicus HU36, possibly the most important of the four because it produces seven antioxidants at far greater levels than can be consumed from food.
+This includes the patented, antioxidant-producing Bacillus indicus HU36, possibly the most important of the four because it produces seven antioxidants at far greater levels than can be consumed from food.

 Four questions to ask before choosing a probiotic (conventional or spore-based)